 The bulk of your backcountry skiing day goes against gravity.
 To do so, efficiently, you need low weight and effortless ankle mobility.
 We assess weight independently (below) and comment here on ankle mobility.
 We assess both absolute range of motion and friction within that range of motion.
 We make (or used to make…) some generalizations about boot construction and uphill performance; "Overlap" (or "two-piece") ski boots go down better and uphill more poorly than "tongue" (or "three-piece") boots.
-Up until this year our generalizations were largely fair to make.
+Up until this product our generalizations were largely fair.
 Recent additions mix this all up.
 The Zero G is the best touring overlap boot we have ever used.
 It tours better than many tongue-style boots.
 The range of motion is more than most ankles and the friction is low enough to drive a stick shift wearing them.

 Again, these boots would have been the lightest "performance" ski boots on the market just a few years ago.
 1300 grams (one foot, shell, and liner together) is totally reasonable to lug around on the most severe of ski mountaineering endeavors.
 You can go lighter, of course.
-However, go any lighter and downhill performance takes a huge leap down.
+However, go any lighter and downhill performance takes a huge step down.
 On the other hand, you can go quite a bit heavier than the Tour Pro and not yet gain better downhill performance.

-Around six pounds is the retinue of solidly "all around" backcountry ski boots.
+Around 1300 grams is the retinue of solidly "all around" backcountry ski boots.
 This is roughly the same as many proven and established boot models.
 It has long been a goal to get high performance from this amount of mass.
 With other boots at this weight (current and past), though, you get either finicky use or poorer downhill ski performance.
-Just because we go on and on about the performance to weight ratio of the Zero G Tour Pro, don't overlook the efficiency gains of going even lighter.
+Just because we go on and on about the performance-to-weight ratio of the Zero G Tour Pro, don't overlook the efficiency gains of going even lighter.
 Lighter boots also have less cuff/ankle interference on the way uphill.